— Yellow Jersey Ins. (@YellowJerseyUK) 18 October 2017

 — VeloViewer (@VeloViewer) 21 October 2017

 The usual caveats apply here.
-We aren’t connected to VeloViewer, we haven’t tested their plugin is safe, and anything you download to your computer you do so at your own risk.
+We aren’t connected to VeloViewer, we haven’t tested their plugin is safe, and anything you download to your computer you do it at your own risk.

 Finally, Strava has decided to switch how it displays split times, so faster splits are displayed with longer bars rather than shorter bars.
 It seems to me that it’s something we’ll get used to fairly quickly since it shows the same information, but again, people aren’t happy.